Understanding the Causes and Risk Factors of Brittle Bone Disease

 Causes of Brittle Bone Disease:

-1. Genetic Mutation: The primary cause of Osteogenesis Imperfecta is a genetic mutation that affects the production of collagen, a protein essential for bone strength.
-This mutation can occur spontaneously or be inherited from one or both parents.
+• Genetic Mutation: Osteogenesis Imperfecta primarily stems from a genetic mutation that affects collagen production.
+Collagen is vital for strong bones.
+This mutation can occur spontaneously or be passed down from one or both parents.
+The genetic mutations weaken bones, making them prone to fractures with minimal impact.

-Risk Factors Associated with Brittle Bone Disease:
+Risk Factors for Brittle Bone Disease:

 Conclusion: